 Avoid Blind Spots When Driving with Trucks on the Road

-It’s a good rule to generally assume that if you can’t see a driver in their side mirror, they probably can’t see you and could be unaware that you are next to them or behind them at all.
+Always stay visible.
+It’s a good rule to generally assume that if you can’t see a driver in their side mirror, they probably can’t see you.
 Trucks are huge and they also have huge blind spots on the sides and rear.

-If you are caught in one of these areas and the truck attempts to change lanes or slams on the brakes, you could be in a lot of danger.
-Always make sure you quickly pass through a truck’s blind spots and don’t linger in them.
-A trucker can’t help keep you save if they have no idea where you are, so try to always stay visible.
+If you are caught in one of these areas and the truck attempts to change lanes or slams on the brakes, you could be in danger.

 Give Trucks on the Road Plenty of Room